 There are three village centers in the town of Peacham: Peacham Corner, South Peacham and East Peacham.
 This type of development with homes clustered tightly together surrounded by open farm land is the essence of the vision for the future of Peacham and should be encouraged in every way possible.
 However, the close proximity of homes and business in a village setting raises issues that are not shared throughout the entire community.
 These issues have been traditionally dealt with by the Peacham Fire District #1 made up of residents from within the village area.
-See other sections throughout the plan for additional discussion of village-related matters.
+See other sections throughout the plan (continued in housing) for additional discussion of village-related matters.
 All three villages are concerned with safety and especially with road traffic exceeding posted speed limits.
-In Peacham Corner, parking is inadequate for some events and the major intersection is unsightly and can be confusing for people unaccustomed to its traffic patterns.

-Peacham Corner has recently been designated as a Village Center by the State of Vermont.
-This designation can enhance the opportunities for state financial support in the Village and carries some tax credit possibilities for other houses being rehabilitated to commercial use.
-In addition, the Town has received planning funds to assist in more detailed planning for each of the three villages.
-Village resident involvement will be an important feature in this planning.
-A land survey of the Village roads, buildings, trees, and other facilities is currently underway and will help to form one basis for improved planning.
-Discussions on upgrading Village apartments are also underway.

-The Town also received State funding from the Department of Forest, Parks and Recreation (through the Urban and Community Forest Program) to assist in conducting an inventory of the conditions of trees in the villages, cemetery and Town Forest.
+In Peacham Corner parking is inadequate for some events.
+Peacham Corner has been designated as a Village Center by the State of Vermont.
+This designation can enhance the opportunities for state financial support in the Village and carry some tax credit possibilities for houses being rehabilitated to commercial use.
+A land survey of the Village roads, buildings, trees, and other facilities has been undertaken and will help to form one basis for improved planning.
+In regard to the villages an overall plan that takes advantage of coordinated planning and economies of scale is the goal.
+The Town also received State funding from the Department of Forest Parks and Recreation (through the Urban and Community Forest Program) to assist in conducting an inventory of the conditions of trees in the villages, cemetery and Town Forest.